Crawley – Dosa Plazza – More Potent South Indian Curry

 The nine pieces of Meat were arranged on the Rice.
 Curry Leaves stood out, a Green Cardamom would appear shortly.
 Whole Spice, always a plus mark.
 The Soupy Masala was quickly absorbed by the Rice, dare I possibly write that I could have done with some more?

 The Spicy blast was instantaneous.
 The Seasoning was also in the face, and so the big smokiness associated with South Indian Curry was manifested.
 In recent weeks I have avoided visiting Glasgow’s Banana Leaf, and have ignored South Indian Curry on other menus.
-I knew coming here was a strong possibility, it would have a major disappointment not to.
+I knew coming here was a strong possibility, it would have been a major disappointment not to.

 This Curry was immense.
 The Spice Level kept growing, easily reaching – eleven – on the Spinal Tap scale.
 Big Spice and an intense Peppery Flavour, it can be done.
 Even the Meat was playing its part.
 There was a sense of giving back Spice from the Tender-firm Mutton.